Categories

 Quadrune: “Four-in-one,” as in the four dissociated minds of the human brain integrated as one mind with a dominant prefrontal cortex.

-1. To read the entire book, visit https://quadrunemind.com/acting-like-adults/
+1. To read the entire book, visit https://quadrunemind.com/acting-like-adults/.

-3. Quadrune Mind: A Neurospiritual Guide to a Purposeful Life. quadrunemind.com. https://quadrunemind.com/.
+2. Quadrune Mind: A Neurospiritual Guide to a Purposeful Life. quadrunemind.com. https://quadrunemind.com/.

-4. Gilbert, E. (2015).
+3. Gilbert, E. (2015).
 Big magic: Creative living beyond fear.
 New York: Riverhead Books.
 Elizabeth Gilbert describes ideas as sentient entities that choose promising human hosts to instantiate them.
 Gilbert writes as though this is not a metaphorical argument.
 In fact, thinkers and other creatives have expressed similar notions.
 For example, “People don’t have ideas.
 Ideas have people,” usually attributed to Carl Jung, but probably more in line with the philosophy of psychoanalyst, Wilfred Bion.
 My reading of Bion is limited to Bion, W. (1983).
 Attention and interpretation.
 Lanham, MD: Rowman & Littlefield.
 For example, Bion states that the “thought” and the “thinker” exist independently of each other: “In symbiosis the thought and the thinker correspond, and modify each other through the correspondence.
 The thought proliferates and the thinker develops.
-In a parasitic relationship between thought and thinker there is a correspondence…” [Pages 117-118].
+In a parasitic relationship between thought and thinker there is a correspondence….”
+[Pages 117-118.
 In general, I believe that Bion’s psychoanalytic ideas, wherever they may come from, are quite consistent with the QM model of spiritual consciousness.
 And, his book has much insight to offer for our contemporary world, especially his discussion of “thinkers,” “lies” and “truth.”
-Even so, I understand Gilbert much better than I understand Bion.
+Even so, I understand Gilbert much better than I understand Bion].

-5. For a business example, but one that seems relevant here, see Genberg, P. (Council post: 2021, June 3).
+4. For a business example, but one that seems relevant here, see Genberg, P. (Council post: 2021, June 3).
 The value of being a generalist.
 Forbes Business Councilhttps://www.forbes.com/sites/forbesbusinesscouncil/2021/06/03/the-value-of-being-a-generalist/?sh=5697bd322fc8.
 “A generalist is a dabbler, an explorer, a learner — someone with broad knowledge across many topics and expertise in a few….

 “Broad experience has its benefits.
 Generalists have a more diverse collection of knowledge to draw from, so they can see connections and correlations that specialists might miss….

-[A similar effect has been shown by novice chess players who have made moves—because the didn’t know any better—that have caught masters off guard.
-The quickly efficient minds of the masters can be “blind” to some innovative moves.
-The masters have too much experience with little room for the unexpected].“Generalists also tend to have a higher level of situational awareness and can see the bigger picture.
+“Generalists also tend to have a higher level of situational awareness and can see the bigger picture.
 Where specialists tend to have a high degree of awareness in their own area, they may not be great at understanding areas outside their fields.
 They need a generalist, a big-picture thinker, to bring it all together.”
 [Or, as Mark Twain said, “We’re all ignorant, just about different things].”

-6. I give a brief description of my deep appreciation of philosophy in the blog post QM, Wisdom, and the PhD Degreehttps://quadrunemind.com/2020/04/07/qm-wisdom-and-the-phd-degree/.
+5. I give a brief description of my deep appreciation of philosophy in the blog post QM, Wisdom, and the PhD Degreehttps://quadrunemind.com/2020/04/07/qm-wisdom-and-the-phd-degree/.
 After I resigned my psychology license in 2014, I told Kerri that I was going to look at university courses offered in philosophy that I might take.
 She said I would be disappointed because the classes now were not like the courses that I took in the 1960s.
 She was right.
-The titles of the courses were mostly unintelligible to me.
+The titles of the courses were almost unintelligible to me.
 I could not see how they related to understanding the human condition.

-7. Brogaard, B. (Posted 2019, November 21).
+6. Brogaard, B. (Posted 2019, November 21).
 World philosophy day takes philosophy out of the academy:

 Continuing the tradition of public philosophy.
 Psychology Todayhttps://www.psychologytoday.com/us/blog/the-superhuman-mind/201911/world-philosophy-day-takes-philosophy-out-the-academy. “[L]ike most academic disciplines, academic philosophy has become increasingly specialized and inaccessible to the general public over the years….